-Once a user has uploaded their own data to the Web App, that data can be visualized using the same graphing tools that are available for graphing TCGA, CCLE, TARGET and BEATAML1.0 data.
+Once a user has uploaded their own data to the Web App, that data can be visualized using the same graphing tools that are available for graphing TCGA, CCLE or TARGET data.
 However, the process for graphing user data is slightly different from how it is done for that data.